The Tyranny of 'Weekend Plans'

 Why does this innocent question about weekend plans often provoke irritation?

-This question often provokes irritation because it's not just casual conversation.
-It's a social evaluation tool reflecting a myopic value system that many of us don't subscribe to.
-If you've ever felt this way, you're not alone.
+Probably because it's not just casual conversation.
+It feels like a social evaluation tool.
+It reflects a myopic value system that I don't subscribe to.

-2. 'Plans' are concrete, easily explained activities that are socially acceptable and digestible (i.e., going to the cottage, attending a wedding, going to a Raptors game).
+'Plans' are concrete, easily explained activities that are socially acceptable and digestible (i.e., going to the cottage, attending a wedding, going to a ball game).

-3. It assumes a clear distinction between work and weekend, ignoring the blurred lines for entrepreneurs, creatives, or anyone pursuing projects outside the 9-to-5 grind.
+A boundary between "work" and weekend, ignoring the blurred lines for entrepreneurs, creatives, or anyone pursuing projects outside the 9-to-5 grind.

-This inquiry often stems from a particular mindset.
-It assumes that most of us spend our weekdays in "uninteresting" work purgatory, making weekends our only chance for a jailbreak into "interesting" territory.
-The asker, perhaps unconsciously, projects their work-life dichotomy onto you, creating pressure to conform to societal norms about how weekend time should be spent.
+This inquiry frequently presumes that most of us spend our weekdays in "uninteresting" work purgatory, making weekends our only chance for a jailbreak into "interesting" territory.
+The asker unconsciously projects their work-life dichotomy onto you.

 And let's not forget the hidden motives.
 Often, the asker is just waiting to share their own 'exciting' plans.